 5. Get your pets microchipped.

-It never hurts to have a backup plan even if you have every other precaution in place!!
+It never hurts to have a backup plan even if you have every other precaution in place.
 Be sure your cats and dogs are microchipped and wearing collars with up-to-date tags that include your contact information.
 As pet owners ourselves, we recommend this practice for regular life, but find it incredibly important if you are going to have workers in your home.

 6. Consider hazardous fumes.

-Pets are typically more sensitive to fumes that we are, so be sure you’re aware of times in the project that may produce potentially harmful fumes (think: floor refinishing, etc.). if you’re unsure, talk with your contractor about it so they can keep you informed.
+Pets are typically more sensitive to fumes that we are, so be sure you’re aware of times in the project that may produce potentially harmful fumes (think: floor refinishing, etc.).
+If you’re unsure, talk with your contractor about it so they can keep you informed.

 7. Talk with your contractor.

-Communicate your plans with your contractor before work starts and come up with ways to make the remodeling process more enjoyable and safer for everyone in your home.
+Communicate your plans with your contractor before work starts and brainstorm ways to make the remodeling process more enjoyable and safer for everyone in your home.
 An important area to cover that we haven’t touched on yet is to make sure the remodeling team is keeping a clean worksite, covering any holes, and putting away their tools before leaving the jobsite each day.
 Be sure to see our complete list of what to discuss with your contractor before work begins.

 8. Know your pet.

-At the end of the day, you know your pet best!!
+At the end of the day, you know your pet best!
 If they are sensitive to noise or strangers, it may be best to have them stay with a reliable friend or family member during your remodel or plan on working from home to be there for them.
 Another great tip is to plan a few fun trips on the louder, busier days of your remodel where you and your pet can take a hike and hang out outside of the home for a while.
 It will help you both de-stress and decompress – which is important!